usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

-  standards on public entities, the Department would coordinate a government-wide effort to revise Federal agencies' section 504 regulations to adopt the 2004 ADAAG as the standard for new construction and alterations. </p>
+  standards on public entities, the Department would coordinate a government-wide effort to revise Federal agencies' section 504 regulations to adopt the 2004 ADAAG as the standard for new construction and alterations.

-  <p>The purpose of the proposed six-month delay in requiring
-  compliance with the 2010 Standards was to allow covered entities a reasonable grace period to transition between the existing and the proposed standards.
-For that reason, if a title II entity preferred to use the 2010 Standards as the standard for new construction or alterations commenced within the six-month period after the effective date of the final rule, such entity would be considered in compliance with title II of the ADA.</p>
+The purpose of the proposed six-month delay in requiring compliance with the 2010 Standards was to allow covered entities a reasonable grace period to transition between the existing and the proposed standards.
+For that reason, if a title II entity preferred to use the 2010 Standards as the standard for new construction or alterations commenced within the six-month period after the effective date of the final rule, such entity would be considered in compliance with title II of the ADA.

-<p> The Department received a number of comments about the proposed
-  six-month effective date for the title II regulation that were similar in content to those received on this issue for the proposed title III regulation.
+The Department received a number of comments about the proposed six-month effective date for the title II regulation that were similar in content to those received on this issue for the proposed title III regulation.
 Several commenters supported the six-month